 “The United Arab Emirates intends to develop mutually beneficial and long-term cooperation with Kazakhstan.
 Appropriate conditions have been created for this,” he said.

-Cooperation with the resource-rich U.A.E. should benefit Kazakhstan, as the Emirates are also known as a “rapidly developing modern tourist, transport, logistics and production hub in the Middle East, which has taken an active course towards diversifying its economy along with the introduction of the latest technologies,” the envoy said.
+Cooperation with the resource-rich U.A.E. should benefit Kazakhstan, as the Emirates are also known as a “rapidly developing modern tourism, transport, logistics, and production hub in the Middle East, which has taken an active course towards diversifying its economy along with the introduction of the latest technologies,” the envoy said.
 “The U.A.E. supports Kazakhstan’s ongoing domestic and foreign policy with its peaceful initiatives,” he said.

 The U.A.E. is a member of the Conference on Interaction and Confidence-Building Measures in Asia (CICA) and regularly sends representatives to the triennial Congress of Leaders of World and Traditional Religions, both Kazakh initiatives.
 Also, the Emirates have supported Kazakhstan’s initiative to establish the Islamic Food Security Organisation (IFSO) under the Organisation of Islamic Cooperation.